 If you would have a box with free neutrons and protons at your disposal, you could put together atoms of increasing atomic weight.
 However, you would have to press very hard to overcome the repelling forces between the nuclear particles.
-Once you would have forced them together the attracting forces with a shorther reach would take over the effort and press the particles together in such a way that they have to loose mass producing energya.
+Once you would have forced them together the attracting forces with a shorther reach would take over the effort and press the particles together in such a way that they have to loose mass producing energy^z.
 Until 56 particles (iron, Fe56) you would make energy profit.
 Adding more particles increases the average distance between the particles mobilising the repelling forces again.
 If you would like to build furter than iron, then you would have to add energy.
-However, that also means that heavier atoms like uranium can produce fission energy as discussed above.